 Oil or used oil is categorised as a particularly severe threat to the environment and to water bodies (WGK = water hazard class 3).
 Just a few drops of oil pollute many times the amount of water.

-Until today, mainly mineral oil-based transformer oils have been used.
-They are used for insulation and cooling as well as for heat exchange.
-Since some components of these insulating oils are harmful to the environment, professional handling with suitable equipment is necessary.
-This depends on the environmental conditions.
+Transformer oils based on mineral oil are still predominantly in use today.
+They are employed for insulation, cooling and heat transfer.
+Since some components of these insulating oils can be harmful to the environment, professional handling with appropriate equipment is essential – depending on the surrounding conditions.

-Therefore, a containment in the form of a transformer oil tray is necessary to prevent environmental damage.
+A safety container in the form of a transformer oil tray is essential to prevent environmental damage.

 What are the regulations for transformer oil trays?

-Legislation stipulates the storage of hazardous substances in several laws or directives and ordinances.
-These deal with both the general handling of substances hazardous to water and precise drip tray regulations and are interrelated.
+Legislation stipulates the storage of hazardous substances in several laws, directives and ordinances.
+These deal with both the general handling of substances hazardous to water and specific regulations regarding transformer oil trays.
+The following legal frameworks are relevant and interconnected:

-It is advisable to have a visual inspection carried out every two years, and a detailed inspection of the oil tray carried out by a specialist company every five years together with the insulating oil analysis.
+It is recommended to carry out a visual inspection every two years and a detailed inspection of the transformer oil tray by a specialist company every five years, in combination with the insulating oil analysis.

-Long before major damage is apparent in transformers, transformer oil analyses provide important indications of possible weaknesses.
-That is why the insulating oil in transformers is to be regularly checked.
-This is a good opportunity to also take a look at the transformer oil trays.
+Long before major damage becomes visible in transformers, transformer oil analyses provide important indications of possible weak points.
+That is why the insulating oil in transformers is examined regularly.
+This is a good opportunity to check the transformer oil trays as well.

-Identify leaks at an early stage and prevent seepage with oil trays
+Detect leaks early and prevent seepage with oil trays

-Transformer oil collection trays prevent leaking oil from seeping into the ground and thus protect the environment and water bodies.
-At the same time, the tray serves as an early warning system for the condition of the transformers.
-Because even the smallest leaks are quickly visible through the formation of shimmering oil puddles in the collection tray.
+Transformer oil trays prevent leaking insulating oil from seeping into the ground, thereby protecting the environment and water bodies.
+At the same time, the tray serves as an early warning system for the condition of the transformer.
+Even the smallest leaks can be quickly detected by shimmering oil puddles forming in the tray.

-Regularly checking the transformer oil trays for leaks is important.
-It is best to have this always carried out together with the scheduled insulating oil analysis.
-A simple visual inspection at shorter intervals is also useful.
+Regular inspection of transformer oil trays for leaks is essential.
+Ideally, it should be carried out together with the scheduled insulating oil analysis.
+In addition, simple visual checks at shorter intervals are also advisable.

-For specialist companies, the inspection of oil spill trays is a matter of course.
-As an experienced specialist company and Europe-wide expert in recycled and new insulating oils as well as comprehensive transformer services, Electrical Oil Services (EOS®) offers comprehensive, reliable maintenance and services.
+For specialist companies, inspecting oil trays is standard procedure.
+As an experienced service provider and European expert for both recycled and new insulating oils – as well as for comprehensive transformer services – the service company Electrical Oil Services (EOS®) offers reliable, all-round maintenance and servicing work.

 Find out more in these blog articles: